 Spend some time under your favorite tree symbolizing love

 Don’t be shy and ask the tree for it!
-Be vocal and let the energy of the tree helping you unveiling your true feelings and finding your way back into love!
+Be vocal and let the tree’s energy help you unveil your true feelings and find your way back into love!

 Meditate on that tree

 If you can’t find a tree symbolizing love in real life, you can always visualize it in your mind and even meditate on it!
-While meditating, set the intentions you would like this tree to help you out with.
+While meditating, set the intentions you want this tree to help you with.
 If it’s finding love, say something like “I choose love”, “I found love” and so on.